aikaterna/aikaterna-cogs/dungeon_readme.md

 Use [p]dungeon blacklist
     This toggles the auto-blacklist on.
 Dungeoned users will be blacklisted from using the bot.

 If a user needs to be verified, use [p]dungeon verify id/username.
 This will remove the dungeon role from them and apply the initial autorole so they can proceed through the server’s verification or welcome process.
+If a custom message should be sent to the user when they are verified, use [p]dungeon dm message to set a message.
+The command with no message will turn the DM feature off.

+A user can be stripped of all their roles with [p]banish.
+This will apply the dungeon role to them and if the blacklist toggle is on, blacklist them from using the bot.

 Current settings can be seen with [p]dungeon settings.